paulfhardy/sql-challenge/README.md

     * As each table was loaded a SELECT count(*) FROM table name was executed to verify that all data was successfully loaded.

 ### Data Analysis:
 With the database fully loaded, the data analysis was completed using the queries that appear in the DataAnalys.sql file in the sql subfolder.
-A link to the sql file with the questions the code answers and the code can be found here.
+A link to the sql file containing the SELECT statements and the questions the code answers can be found here: [DataAnalysis](EmployeeSQL/sql/DataAnalysis.sql)